ratschlab/metagraph/metagraph/docs/source/quick_start.rst

 ..
 TODO: note that canonical graphs must not be used with row-diff<*> annotations and always must be primarized

 Graph cleaning
-""""""""""""""
+^^^^^^^^^^^^^^

-For removing sequencing noise, there are graph cleaning and k-mer filtering procedures implemented in MetaGraph.
-These are based on the assumption that k-mers with a relatively low abundance in the input data are likely due to sequencing errors, and hence should be dropped to keep the k-mer index free of the non-existent k-mers.
+For removing sequencing errors, MetaGraph provides routines for graph cleaning and k-mer filtering.
+These are based on the assumption that k-mers with relatively low abundance (k-mer counts) in the input data are likely due to sequencing errors, and hence should be dropped to keep the graph free of the non-existent k-mers.

 ::